go-task/task/docs/docs/usage.md

 executed with a failing precondition will not run unless `--force` is given.

-Unlike `status` which will skip a task if it is up to date, and continue executing tasks that depend on it, a `precondition` will fail a task, along with any other tasks that depend on it.
+Unlike `status`, which will skip a task if it is up to date and continue executing tasks that depend on it, a `precondition` will fail a task, along with any other tasks that depend on it.